MAX AND THE BANJO FERRET

 Max and the Banjo Ferret is book three in the Max and the Multiverse series and follows our ragtag group of misfits through another wild adventure.
 One thing I learned while writing this story is that raising the stakes in a saga like this is a welcome yet daunting challenge.
 In the comedy world, there is a fine line between delightfully absurd and WTF.
 I think I managed to walk that line, but I will leave it for you to decide.

-My one and only disclaimer would be that Max and the Multiverse is a comedy series above all else.
-Many shifts are played for laughs and are not meant to be taken seriously.
-If you find yourself thinking “But what about…,” I want you to imagine Russell Crowe in a clown suit shouting “Are you not entertained?!”
+My one and only disclaimer would be that Max and the Multiverse is a satire above all else.
+Many characters and settings are hyper-parodied to poke fun at genre tropes.
+In fact, the entire series can be viewed as Russell Crowe in a clown suit shouting “Are you not entertained?!”

-But if you do have a burning question, please feel free to reach out to me directly.
-This series is about parallel universes, so anything can be explained with a needlessly extravagant backstory.
-In fact, answering those questions is the most fun I have as an author.
+But if you do have a burning question, please feel free to contact me.
+This series is all about parallel universes, where anything can be explained with a needlessly extravagant backstory.
+I love hearing from happy readers and answering those questions is the most fun I have as an author.